 Note 6 The straight line distance used to determine proximity of the home to the school will be measured by West Berkshire Local Authority's Geographical Information System taking a straight line between the home address and the School using the unique property identification points within the National Land and Property Gazetteer (NPLG).

-Date of Last Consultation: Oct-Dec 2017
+Date of Last Consultation: Oct-Dec 2024 Next Consultation due Oct 2031

 Parents who wish their children to attend our school are most welcome to visit.
 Arrangements can be made through our school secretary.
 Contact details are as follows: